Should I leave my interior doors open or closed when running my AC?

-Cooling your home can be expensive, especially if you live in a hot climate.
+Cooling your home can be expensive, especially in a hot climate.
 Some months it seems like the air conditioner runs more than it doesn’t, making the sheer thought of opening your utility bill horrifying.
 People have devised a number of theories on how they can save money on air conditioning costs, but no theory is as pervasive as keeping interior doors shut.

-Basically, the theory is: if you shut doors to rooms you’re not using, then you won’t have to cool them, which should save you money.
-Unfortunately, this well-meaning wives’ tale will end up costing more — and it can create other indoor air problems.
+The theory is that if you shut doors to rooms you’re not using, you won’t have to cool them, saving you money.
+Unfortunately, this well-meaning wives’ tale will cost more and can create other indoor air problems.

 A modern air conditioning system is carefully balanced as a whole.
-When you close down one part of the system, you’re not making the other parts stronger — you’re actually disrupting the system’s operation.
+When you close down one part of the system, you’re not making the other parts stronger.
+On the contrary, you are disrupting the system’s operation.
 Not only will this force the system to work harder and potentially damage it, but your indoor air quality will also suffer significantly as your air conditioner tries to compensate for the sudden air imbalance.

-Closing doors is a recipe for disaster, but there are plenty of things you can do to help keep utility bills down.
+Closing doors inside is a recipe for financial disaster, but you can do plenty of things to help keep utility bills down.
 Adding insulation, caulking around trim, and sealing visible cracks will help reduce the amount of air transmission from outside.
-If you also keep your curtains and shades drawn during the hottest parts of the day, you’ll help prevent heat from entering your home.
+Keeping your curtains and shades drawn during the hottest parts of the day will also help prevent heat from entering your home.

 Turning on the fans in your home will increase indoor air circulation.
-Many people find they can raise their thermostats several degrees and remain just as comfortable without the air conditioner running as often.
-Fans are extremely cheap to run, especially when compared to your air conditioning unit.
+Many people eventually discover they can raise their thermostats several degrees and remain just as comfortable without the air conditioner running as often.
+Fans are extremely cheap to run, especially compared to your air conditioning unit.

 It can be tempting to slam the doors and hope the cool air builds up in the areas where you want it, but the fact is that modern air conditioning units are designed as whole-house systems.
 So when you shut that door, you’re only making it much harder for your system to cool your home.